gempy-project/gempy/README.md

 `$ pip install gempy`

-For more information, refer to the [installation documentation](https://docs.gempy.org/installation.html)
+For more information, refer to the [installation documentation](https://docs.gempy.org/installation.html).

 ## Resources

 After installation you can either check the [notebook tutorials](https://docs.gempy.org/getting_started/get_started.html#sphx-glr-getting-started-get-started-py) or the [video introduction](https://www.youtube.com/watch?v=n0btC5Zilyc) to get started.

-Check the [documentation site](http://docs.gempy.org/) for further information and enjoy the [tutorials and examples](https://www.gempy.org/tutorials).
+Got to the [documentation site](http://docs.gempy.org/) for further information and enjoy the [tutorials and examples](https://www.gempy.org/tutorials).

 For questions and support, please use [discussions](https://github.com/cgre-aachen/gempy/discussions).

 If you find a bug or have a feature request, create an [issue](https://github.com/cgre-aachen/gempy/issues).

+Follow these [guidelines](https://github.com/cgre-aachen/gempy/blob/WIP_readme-update-march21/CONTRIBUTING.md) to contribute to GemPy.

 <a name="ref"></a>
 ## References

 * de la Varga, M., Schaaf, A., and Wellmann, F. (2019).
 [GemPy 1.0: open-source stochastic geological modeling and inversion](https://gmd.copernicus.org/articles/12/1/2019/gmd-12-1-2019.pdf), Geosci.
-Model Dev., 12, 1-32, https://doi.org/10.5194/gmd-12-1-2019.
+Model Dev., 12, 1-32.
 * Wellmann, F., & Caumon, G. (2018).
 [3-D Structural geological models: Concepts, methods, and uncertainties.](https://hal.univ-lorraine.fr/hal-01921494/file/structural_models_for_geophysicsHAL.pdf) In Advances in Geophysics (Vol. 59, pp. 1-121).
 Elsevier.
 * Calcagno, P., Chilès, J. P., Courrioux, G., & Guillen, A. (2008).
 Geological modelling from field data and geological knowledge: Part I. Modelling method coupling 3D potential-field interpolation and geological rules.
 Physics of the Earth and Planetary Interiors, 171(1-4), 147-157.
 * Lajaunie, C., Courrioux, G., & Manuel, L. (1997).
 Foliation fields and 3D cartography in geology: principles of a method based on potential interpolation.
 Mathematical Geology, 29(4), 571-584.